monkeymademe/picamera2-WebUI/README.md

 ## Features currently in BETA

 - Timelapse is an option with the current version but it can't be configured and is unstable
+- MultiCamera Support

 ## Known issues

-- Resolution settings need a rework there is an issue between old and new cameras and saving settngs for both
-- If the camera is not connected the system will not load
+- ScalerCrop is not working correctly
+- Saving config is currently optimal and will be reworked for the next release
+- .gitignore was missing

 ## Copyright and license
 Code and documentation copyright 2024 the Picamera2 WebUI Lite Authors.
 Code released under the MIT License.
 Docs released under Creative Commons.